vxxx03/MobiHoc2018/emulator/README.md

 ## Result
 The configuration files containing selected backup paths can be found in the folder ./local_conf.
 The ping results are recorded in the folder ./ping_results.

+## Topology Dataset
+Please unzip anglova_topo_c.zip to get the topology file for emulation.
+This data set is provided by The Network Science Research Laboratory of ARL.
+For more information, please visit http://www.arl.army.mil/nsrl and https://www.ihmc.us/nomads/scenarios/.